Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S2. Influence of Coulomb interactions

 From this expression, we see that interaction introduces a (negative) correction, i.e.,

 to the time-dependent correlation of vertex operators.
-This perturbation is valid if $vl/v_F \ll v_F t \sim \lambda$, where $\lambda \sim e v_F/I$ refers to the wave-packet half width that depends on the amplitude of nonequilibrium current $I$.
+This perturbative expansion is valid when $vl/v_F \ll v_F t \sim \lambda$, where $\lambda \sim e v_F/I$ describes the wave-packet width that depends on the amplitude of nonequilibrium current $I$.
 The factor $vl/v_F$ is indeed the distance between the centers of two wave packets (charge and neutral modes) fractionalized from a single fermion.

-For a more intuitive understanding on the validity of perturbations, we look at Fig.\,\ref{fig:wave_packs} for an interacting quantum Hall edge with filling factor two.
+For a more intuitive understanding of the validity of the perturbative expansion, we look at Fig.\,\ref{fig:wave_packs} for an interacting quantum Hall edge with filling factor 2.
 Here three length scales have been highlighted.
-Under the influence of interaction, a fermion that enters $A1$ fractionalizes into a charge and a dipole packets that travel at different velocities $v_\pm$, as illustrated by the two wave-packets (with the halfwidth $\lambda$) in Fig.\,\ref{fig:wave_packs}.
-When the faster mode (charge mode) has arrive at the QPC, the centers of these two packets are separated by the distance $d_\text{pack} \approx vl/v_F$.
-The importance of interaction is then determined by the relative amplitudes of $d_\text{pack}$ and the half-width $\lambda$.
-More specifically, when $\lambda \gg d_\text{pack}$, the fermion can not sense its fractionalization, where the interaction influence is negligible.
-On the contrary, two modes are well-separated in the opposite limit $\lambda \ll d_\text{pack}$, where the effect of interaction becomes significant.
-Actually, in equation~\eqref{eq:interact_vertex}, the factor that quantifies the significance of interaction, i.e., $vl/(v_F \lambda) = d_\text{pack}/\lambda$ becomes important only when $d_\text{pack} \gg \lambda$, in agreement with our qualitative analysis.
+Under the influence of interaction, a fermion that enters $A1$ fractionalizes into a charge and a dipole packets that travel at different velocities $v_\pm$, as illustrated by the two wave-packets (of width $\lambda$) in Fig.\,\ref{fig:wave_packs}.
+When the faster mode (charge mode) has arrived at the QPC, the centers of these two packets are separated by the distance $d_\text{pack} \approx vl/v_F$.
+The importance of interaction is then determined by the relation between the distance between the packets $d_\text{pack}$ and their width $\lambda$.
+Specifically, when $\lambda \gg d_\text{pack}$, the fermion can not sense its fractionalization, so that the interaction influence is negligible.
+On the contrary, two modes are well-separated in the opposite limit $\lambda \ll d_\text{pack}$, and the effect of interaction becomes significant.
+Actually, in Eq.~\eqref{eq:interact_vertex}, the factor that quantifies the significance of interaction, i.e., $vl/(v_F \lambda) = d_\text{pack}/\lambda$ becomes important only when $d_\text{pack} \gg \lambda$, in agreement with our qualitative analysis.

-To display the effect of interaction, we provide experiment-theory comparison of cross correlation functions in Figs.\,\ref{fig:experiment}c and d, when the diluting transmission equals $\mathcal{T}_A = \mathcal{T}_B = 0.2$.
-Interaction generates extra cross correlation that equals
+To display the effect of interaction, we provide an experiment-theory comparison of cross-correlation functions in Figs.\,5C and D of the main text, for the diluter transmission coefficients equal $\mathcal{T}_A = \mathcal{T}_B = 0.2$.
+Interaction generates extra cross-correlation that equals to